llm-bible/llm-bible.github.io/_publications/vassoyan2025ignore.markdown

 bibkey: vassoyan2025ignore
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.06533"}
-tags: ['Agentic', 'Efficiency and Optimization', 'Training Techniques', 'Reinforcement Learning', 'Pretraining Methods', 'Fine-Tuning', 'Pre-Training']
+tags: ['Fine-Tuning', 'Pre-Training', 'Agentic', 'Efficiency and Optimization', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 The ability to achieve long-term goals is a key challenge in the current development of large language models (LLMs).
 To address this, pre-trained LLMs